CyberGigzz/CyberGigzz/README.md

 # 👋 Hi there

 <div align="justify">
-    I am a Full Stack Developer specializing in Laravel for backend development and Vue.js for frontend development.
-My core expertise includes building dynamic and scalable web applications using PHP and JavaScript, along with proficiency in Linux, MySQL, and Docker.
+    I am a Full Stack Developer with a strong specialization in backend development using Laravel and frontend development with Vue.js.
+I excel in creating dynamic and scalable web applications, leveraging my deep expertise in PHP and JavaScript.
+My technical skill set is complemented by extensive experience in Linux, MySQL, SQLite, and Docker, which allows me to deliver robust and efficient solutions.
+Additionally, I have working knowledge of Golang, enhancing my ability to develop high-performance applications and microservices.I am a Full Stack Developer with a strong specialization in backend development using Laravel and frontend development with Vue.js.
+I excel in creating dynamic and scalable web applications, leveraging my deep expertise in PHP and JavaScript.
+My technical skill set is complemented by extensive experience in Linux, MySQL, SQLite, and Docker, which allows me to deliver robust and efficient solutions.
+Additionally, I have working knowledge of Golang, enhancing my ability to develop high-performance applications and microservices.

 </div>
 <br/>
 <a href="https://www.linkedin.com/in/giga-katamadze-88774b153/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a>